TedLivist/series_sum/README.md

-## This is my solution a challenge on codewars.com using RUBY
+## This is my solution to a challenge on codewars.com using RUBY

 ## The challenges is titled:
 ## Sum of the first nth term of Series